Cuban Americans: Demographics

-In the census in 2000 there were 1,241,685 Cuban Americans, and in the 2010 census there were 1,785,547 (both native and foreign born), and represented 3.5% of all Latinos, and 0.58% of the US population.
-Of the 1,241,685 Cuban Americans, 983,147 were born abroad in Cuba and 628,331 were U.S born.
-Of the 1.6 million, 415,212 were not U.S citizens.
+In the census in 2022 there were 2,435,573 Cuban Americans, and in the 2010 census there were 1,785,547 (both native and foreign born), and represented 3.5% of all Latinos, and 0.58% of the US population.
+Of the 1,241,685 Cuban Americans, 983,147 were born abroad in Cuba and 628,331 were U.S. born.
+Of the 1.6 million, 415,212 were not U.S. citizens.
 In the 2013 ACS, there were 2,013,155 Cuban Americans.
 The 2010 US Census shows that 85% of Cuban Americans self-identified as being white.
 The most recent 2012 Cuban census has the island population at 64.12% white, 26.62% mulatto, 9.26% black, and 0.1% Asian.
-This means that, according to most estimates non-white individuals make up a lower proportion of the Cuban American population than they do of Cuba itself.
-Though, the larger Cuban community in Florida is more white in comparison to the more mixed-race Cuban community that historically settled the New York/New Jersey area.

 Ancestry

-The ancestry of Cuban Americans is primarily from Spaniards and Africans, as well as more distant ancestry from among the indigenous peoples of the Caribbean and those of Florida.
+The ancestry of Cuban Americans includes Spanish and African peoples, as well as the indigenous peoples of the Caribbean and those of Florida.
 During the 18th, 19th and early part of the 20th century, there were waves of Spanish immigration to Cuba (Castilians, Basques, Canarians, Catalans, Andalusians, Asturians and Galicians).
 Canarians immigrated to many countries along the Caribbean from Louisiana to Venezuela.
 But Cuba was the Latin American culture most influenced by the emigration of Canary Islanders (they developed the production of sugar in Cuba), and Cuban Spanish is closest to that of the Canary Islands.
 Canary Islanders were viewed by other Spanish-Cubans as superstitious but also hard-working.
-Some of Haiti's white population (French) migrated to Cuba after the Haitian War of Independence in the early 18th century.
+Some of Haiti's white population (French) migrated to Cuba after the Haitian War of Independence in the early 19th century.
 Also, minor but significant ethnic influx is derived from diverse peoples from Middle East places such as Lebanon and Palestine.

-There was also a significant influx of Jews, especially between the World Wars, from many countries, including Sephardi Jews from Turkey and Ashkenazi Jews from Poland, Germany and Russia.
-Other Europeans that have contributed include Britons, Italians, Germans, Swedes and Hungarians.
-Many Chinese also arrived in Cuba as indentured laborers and they formerly boasted the largest Chinatown in Western Hemisphere as most Chinese Cubans left for Florida.

 U.S. states with largest Cuban-American populations

 US metropolitan areas with largest Cuban populations

-The largest populations of Cubans are situated in the following metropolitan areas (Source: Census 2020):
+The largest populations of Cubans are situated in the following metropolitan areas (Source: Census 2023):